-- U.S. federal income tax return transcript - Dept. of Education approved verification worksheet - Signed statements attesting information to be true and correct to the best of his/her knowledge - Household size-signed statement - Number enrolled in college-signed statement and/or verification from other

-• Untaxed income/benefits-signed statement and/or official agency documentation These are acceptable methods of documenting the required verification items, but in certain cases, any other reasonable documentation would be allowed.
+- U.S. federal income tax return transcript - Dept. of Education approved verification worksheet - Signed statements attesting information to be true and correct to the best of his/her knowledge - Household size-signed statement - Number enrolled in college-signed statement and/or verification from other institution documenting other person in college - Untaxed income/benefits-signed statement and/or official agency documentation These are acceptable methods of documenting the required verification items, but in certain cases, any other reasonable documentation would be allowed.
 This documentation is to be submitted to the Meridian Technology Center Financial Aid Office, not to the U.S. Department of Education.